 8 hour day – $450 – per person.
 This time frame will include travel to chosen locations and shooting with hands on instruction as needed.

 12 hour day – $695 per person.
 This time frame will include travel to chosen locations, shooting with hands on instruction as needed and staying out later for the moon rise or astrophotography, with time in the middle of the day for image review and processing, during lunch.

 Year Round – Call 505-501-4880 to reserve a date that suits you for your own personal photo tour.

 In the summer we will venture into the cool high country of the Sangre de Cristo Mountains.
-Here, rivers and streams fed by snow melt, nourish wildlife and create abundance for bear, elk, a variety of birds and wildflowers.
+Here, rivers and streams fed by snowmelt, nourish wildlife and create abundance for bears, elk, a variety of birds, and wildflowers.
 In the valley, hawks and other raptors are now spending time enticing young fledglings to leave the nest with morsels of mice, rabbits, and numerous other rodents.
-Coyotes will be will be loping through fields in search of anything that moves.
+Coyotes will be loping through fields in search of anything that moves.
 Afternoon thunderstorms leave the air pristine with a great chance of wide, arcing rainbows and stunning sunsets.

 - Working on location

 - Multiple image panoramas